-Japan was the first Asian country I started working with in the late seventies.
+Japan was the first country in Asia in which I worked – in the late seventies.
 It also is the first Asian country I visited.
 Having been warned by business people not to trust the Japanese, I did exactly the reverse.
 What I found is a deep level of insecurity that made them, at the time, act in an opaque way.
 The fear of losing face –the worst thing that can happen in Japan- and a rigid hierarchic structure makes the building of trust a long-term process.
 When confidence is granted, it is for life –until one betrays it.
 I like dealing with Japanese people and executives and have real Japanese friends.

-- My current involvement with Avant Corporation where I sit on the Board of Directors (a very unusual situation in Japan) has given me a glance of the formalism of corporate governance.
+- My current board position with Avant Corporation (a very unusual situation in Japan), has given me a glance of the formalism of corporate governance.
 Japan is moving in the right direction.
 If the leadership of a company is open-minded, governance can be enhanced and transformed.

 - The listing of Sony on the Brussels Stock Exchange in the late seventies was my first contact with Japan Inc. Those were the years of Akio Morita, the legendary leader that internationalized Sony and Japan.
 How did the company lose its unquestionably leadership to Korean companies?